emfaris/Babbel-Challenge/README.md

 ## Page Objects

-This framework is strictly writting using page-object design pattern.
+This framework is strictly writing using page-object design pattern.

 ```
 const LoginPage = function () {

-    //Login form
     this.loginForm = element(by.id("login_form"));
     this.username = element(by.xpath(".//input[@id ='user_login']"));
     this.password = element(by.xpath(".//input[@id = 'user_password']"));
     this.submitBtn = element(by.name("submit"));
   };
 module.exports = LoginPage;
 ```